darfink/dotfiles/README.md

 curl https://raw.githubusercontent.com/darfink/dotfiles/master/install.sh | sh
 ```

 The script will guide you through the entire installation process.
-It was crafted with the intention of being entirely complete.
+It was crafted with the intention of being entirely automatic.
 That means no other configuration or installation is required after the script is finished.

 ### Upgrading